- Prices between £2099 - £2399

 Bright lights and boutiques

 On the penultimate day of our trip, we return to the mainland via ferry.
-From here, it’s back to the starting point of your Bali adventure – Seminyak.
+From here, it’s back to the starting point of your Bali adventure – Legian.
 The rest of the day here is free to do as you please.
-Given Seminyak is a shopping mecca, you could follow the trendsetters to a host of eclectic boutiques.
+Given Legian is a shopping mecca, you could follow the trendsetters to a host of eclectic boutiques.
 Stock up on goodies from vintage surfer stores or fill your suitcase with floaty dresses and floral shirts that capture Bali’s bohemian spirit.
-For a cultural fix, pop by one of Seminyak’s many contemporary art and fine art galleries.
+For a cultural fix, pop by one of Legian’s many contemporary art and fine art galleries.
 Or you could book in for some chill time at a local spa, or head to a popular yoga hangout.
-After a sun-dappled day doing whatever your Flashpacker self pleases, return to the hotel for a sunset drink.
+After a sun-dappled day, return to the hotel for a sunset drink.
 It’s a tough life…Read more

 One last adventure in a VW van

 Top up on your last precious hours of sunshine and warm sea this morning at the nearby Double Six or Petitenget beaches.
 In the late afternoon, we’ll jump aboard a fleet of VW campervans and drive to a remote riverside temple for a Balinese blessing.
 Adorn yourself with a sash and sarong and embrace this spiritual foray, as you reflect on your whirlwind escape.
-After, we’ll take a short sunset stroll to La Laguna, a quirky beach-side tapas restaurant and one of Seminyak’s most coveted night spots where you can tuck into a farewell dinner under a canopy of palm trees, fairy lights and purple bougainvillea.
+After, we’ll take a short sunset stroll to Il Lido, a sumptuous restaurant along the beach-front where you can tuck into a farewell dinner under a canopy of palm trees, fairy lights and purple bougainvillea..
 As the evening draws in, salute your final Balinese sunset and reflect on your adventure under a blanket of stars.
 We’ll then hop back in the VW vans – LED lighting and drinks ice box at the ready – to kick on to a few more beach bars.Read more

 - Fly into and out of Denpasar International Airport.